NEW CUMBERLAND - There's more to being a truck driver than loving the open road.

 Hancock County Schools Superintendent Suzan Smith and Martin Hudek, director of secondary, adult and career education, have been watching the growth of that industry and saw an opportunity.

-PROGRAM UP AND ROLLING — Tim Egyud, left, and John Barber, instructors for the new commercial driver’s license program at the John D. Rockefeller IV Career Center, stand outside the tractor-trailer they use for training purposes.
+READY TO TRAIN — Tim Egyud, left, and John Barber, instructors for the new commercial driver’s license program at the John D. Rockefeller IV Career Center, stand outside the tractor-trailer they use for training purposes. -- Stephen Huba

 The program at the career center has been about a year in the making, Hudek said.
 A $262,000 Local Education Agency grant from the West Virginia Department of Education is covering the cost of instructor salaries, curriculum and equipment.
 The school has two tractors, a flat-bed trailer and a 53-foot box trailer for training purposes.